chloe-gilligan/Gilligan_Putnam_Lab_Notebook/protocols/20231208_zymo_DNA_miniprepplusKit_Protocol.md

 ### Lysis and Column Transfer

 - Turn on heating block to 65 ºC and fill a 1.5 mL microcentrifuge tube with DNA Elution Buffer.
 You will need 50 uL for each sample, so aliquot 0.5 mL per 10 samples.
 Place this tube in the heating block so it will be at 65 ºC when you are ready to elute.
-- Label two clean 1.5 mL microcentrifuge tubes for each sample.
+- Label a clean 1.5 mL microcentrifuge tubes for each sample.
 - Set up and label a yellow DNA (IIC-XL Collumn™) column in a collection tube for each sample.
 - Set up a waste beaker for liquid Zymo Kit waste.
 This will be disposed of in the waste disposal area in the collection container for Zymo Kit Liquid Waste.